gabrielecabrini/EconomyPlus/README.md

 Minecraft plugin (Economy) for 1.8 to 1.17.1 https://www.spigotmc.org/resources/economyplus.92975/

-To-Do list:
-- Add minimum-balance option
-- Add selectors for /eco (@a or @s)

 If you find any issue please create a ticket on the support discord or report it on the GitHub issues page.